Public Forum terms and conditions

 Speakers

-Each speaker will be allowed three minutes to address the council.
-This time is to be strictly enforced by the chairperson.
+Each speaker is allowed three minutes to address Council.
+This time is strictly enforced by the chairperson.

-Speakers at public forums must not digress from the item on the agenda of the council meeting they have applied to address the council on.
-If a speaker digresses to irrelevant matters, the chairperson is to direct the speaker not to do so.
-If a speaker fails to observe a direction from the chairperson, the speaker will not be further heard.
+Speakers must not digress from the item they have applied to address Council on.
+If a speaker digresses to irrelevant matters, the chairperson may direct the speaker not to do so.

-Speakers are not permitted to use or present any props, audio, or visual material.
-Any written material to be presented to the council must be lodged as a written submission upon registration.
-The General Manager or their delegate may refuse to allow such written material to be presented.
+Speakers are not permitted to use or present any props, audio or visual material.
+Any written material must be lodged as a submission upon registration or provided to Council staff at the forum.
+The General Manager or their delegate may refuse to allow this written material to be presented.

 Questions